Renting a Condo Vs. an Apartment in NYC

 Because of this, there is less chance that you will be renting a modern, updated unit and more of a chance that you may be stuck with outdated appliances.

-Unfortunately, if you are stuck with some less-than-appealing appliances, cabinets, tiles, etc. there is little to nothing you can do in order to change the visual appeal.
+Unfortunately, if you are stuck with some less-than-appealing appliances, cabinets, tiles, etc., you can do little to nothing to change the visual appeal.

 The only thing that can be guaranteed is that the item will be repaired or replaced if broken.